noelrivasc/blog/_posts/2024-07-11-careful-work-is-faster.md

 layout: post
 title: Careful work is faster —and way more enjoyable
 date: 2024-07-11 16:59 -0600
+summary: Start with understanding; don't waste time to trying things in haste.
 ---

 I spent about three hours chasing a bug today.
 You've been there: following up the trail of some mysterious failure; trying to repeat what you did before to replicate the error.
 Failing, trying again, narrowing down the possibilities.
 Getting a small hit of dopamine each time you confirm a part of the problem.